Severance Pay and Labor Settlement in Colombia: How They Are Calculated and How to Claim Them

 Labor Law in Colombia: Contracts, Benefits, and Dismissals →Indemnity for dismissal without just cause

 This only applies if the employer fires you without a valid cause recognized by law.
-If you resigned, if you completed the term of a fixed-term contract, or if you were fired with just cause properly justified, there is no indemnity.
+If you resigned, if you fulfilled the term of a fixed-term contract, or if you were fired with a duly justified cause, there is no indemnity.

 - First 12 months: 30 days of salary